Lsos/donation-reminder/readme.md

 (These are the emojis you see on Twitter and Discord.)
 You can use [Discord](https://discord.com/) to find emoji codes such as `:smile:` and `:heart:`.

+Users can remove the donation-reminder by running `npx lsos remove`/`yarn lsos remove`.

 <br/>